Cassidy Hubbarth: Career

-Prior to working at ESPN, Hubbarth was a host and reporter for the Big Ten Network and Fox Sports South, where she won a Southeast Emmy for Interactivity for her work on SEC Gridiron Live.
-After graduation, she worked for Navteq as a traffic reporter and producer for WMAQ NBC5 Network in Chicago.
+Hubbarth was a host and reporter for the Big Ten Network and Fox Sports South, prior to working for the ESPN.
+She won a Southeast Emmy for Interactivity for her work on SEC Gridiron Live.
+She worked for Navteq, after graduation, as a traffic reporter and producer for WMAQ NBC5 Network in Chicago.
 She also worked at Intersport as a production assistant, associate producer and host.

 Hubbarth joined ESPN in August 2010 as a studio anchor and host for college football, college basketball and the NBA on ESPN3.
 She also hosted other exclusive ESPN3 broadcasts such as the Georgia Pro Day, the Baylor Pro Day and the Madden Bowl.
-In March 2013, Hubbarth became a full-time anchor for ESPN, hosting various shows across the ESPN Networks including SportsCenter, NBA Tonight, The NBA Today podcast, Highlight Express, Numbers Never Lie, SportsNation, First Take and others.
+Hubbarth became a full-time anchor for ESPN in March 2013.
+She has hosted various shows for the ESPN Networks, including: SportsCenter, NBA Tonight, the NBA Today podcast, Highlight Express, Numbers Never Lie, SportsNation, First Take, and others.
+In April 2025, Hubbarth left ESPN to join NBA on Prime Video.

 Personal life

 Cassidy is the youngest of three children.
 She is also a die-hard Chicago Bulls fan.
 She gave birth to a girl in December 2018.